+[Section 9 amended by No. 18 of 2009 s.
+46.]

 10. Portability of superannuation and other entitlements

 (1) If a public service officer is appointed to the office of Inspector he or she is entitled to retain all existing and accruing rights, including those as to superannuation, as if his or her service in that office were a continuation of his or her service as a public service officer.